Guillemsc/GEngineCpp/README.md

 ## Features

-- **Entities as components architecture** Similar to what Godot does, entities use inheritance to build behaviour.
+- **Entities as components architecture:** Similar to what Godot does, entities use inheritance to build behaviour.

 - **Rendering:** Basic rendering capabilities using Raylib for quick and easy graphics.